robbert-vdh/yabridge/README.md

 Configuring yabridge is done through a `yabridge.toml` file located in either the same directory as the plugin's `.so` file you're trying to configure, or in any of its parent directories.
-In most cases, you'll want to create this file as either `~/.vst/yabridge/yabridge.toml` or `~/.vst3/yabridge/yabridge.toml`.
+In most cases, you'll want to create this file as either `~/.vst/yabridge/yabridge.toml`, `~/.vst3/yabridge/yabridge.toml`, or `~/.clap/yabridge/yabridge.toml` depending on the type of the plugin you want to configure.
 Configuration files contain several _sections_.
 Each section can match one or more plugins using case sensitive [glob](https://www.man7.org/linux/man-pages/man7/glob.7.html) patterns that match paths to yabridge `.so` files relative to the `yabridge.toml` file.
 If a section is matched for a plugin, then the settings under that section are